braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 If you're just getting started, your team administrator should add you (and all other team members who need access to Braze) as [users on your dashboard][1].

 ## REST API
+The Braze API allows you move data in and out of Braze at scale.
+Use the API to bring in updates from your backend, data warehouses, and other first and third-party sources.
+Additionally, use the API to add custom events for segmentation purposes directly from a web-based applications.
+You can trigger and send messages through the API, allowing technical resources to include complex JSON metadata as part of your campaigns.

-The Braze API provides a web service where you can record actions taken by your users directly via HTTP, rather than through the mobile and web SDKs.
-This allows you to add custom events for segmentation purposes directly from a web-based application.
+The API also provides a web service where you can record actions taken by your users directly via HTTP, rather than through the mobile and web SDKs.
+Combined with webhooks, this means you can track actions and trigger activities for users inside and outside your app experience.
 The [API guide][2] lists available Braze API endpoints and their uses.

 For more on the parts and pieces of Braze, check out: [Getting Started: Architecture overview]({{site.baseurl}}/developer_guide/platform_wide/getting_started/architecture_overview).